Bharat06032001/FitPeoAutomation/README.md

 # FitPeoAutomation

-The objective of this project is  to automate the navigation and interaction with web elements using a web automation tool # selenium.
+The objective of this project is  to automate the navigation and interaction with web elements using a web automation tool # selenium and TestNG framework.

 # CONDUCTED TASK DETAILS: